-Throughout our work, we were constantly surprised to see that the zero-order gradient bundle was on par with, sometimes outperformed, the first-order one.
-Despite only having $100$ samples, the zero-order variant also produced high-quality solutions in high-dimensional systems (e.g. quadrotor with $12$ states). which is consistent with the findings of \cite{saddp}.

-Combined with the robustness of zero-order optimization for sampling non-smooth functions (Example \ref{ex:heaviside}), this may suggest that zero-order methods may be a promising alternative to first-order methods in tackling non-smooth contact problems.
-As a consequence, simulators, given enough computation speed and parallelizability, may not necessarily need to focus on end-to-end differentiability.
+Throughout our work, we were constantly surprised to see that trajectory optimization with zero-order bundled dynamics was on par with, sometimes outperformed, the first-order one.
+Despite only having $100$ samples, the zero-order variant also produced good solutions in high-dimensional systems (e.g. quadrotor with $12$ states). which is consistent with the findings of \cite{saddp}.
+Combined with the robustness of zero-order optimization for sampling non-smooth functions (Example \ref{ex:heaviside}), this may suggest that zero-order smoothing of dynamics may be a promising alternative to first-order methods in tackling non-smooth contact problems. -0.1 true in